learn-co-students/css-grid-lab-nyc-fe-082718-a/README.md

 }
 ```

-In our `index.html` page, choose any one of our child elements and add `bitItem`
+In our `index.html` page, choose any one of our child elements and add `bigItem`
 as a second class to the element (`class="grid-item bigItem"`), save, and then
 check out the page.
 Ah!
 Now we've got one big cell in the upper left corner
 filled with just one div.
-All our other elements fill in the remaining space in
+All our other elements fill in the remaining space, in
 order.

 The start and end values here represent the lines between each grid item,